bhavyahoda/IEEE-Megaproject/README.md

 ## Different Activities in the app:

- 1) **Main**: This is the first intent of the app which provides the user with two buttons login and register.
+ 1) **Main**: This is the first page of the app which provides the user with two buttons Login and Register.

  2) **Register**: This section takes the name, age, email, password and phone number from the user and uses email and password for authentication using FirebaseAuth.

  3) **Login**: In this section the user can login using the email and password with which the user had registered.
-Authentication done with FirebaseAuth class.
+Authentication is done with FirebaseAuth class.

  4) **HeatMap**: This show a map with the graphical visualisation of data values represented by colour showing the different coordinates where crime took place in New York using the crime data set from <a href="https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243"><b><ins>data.cityofnewyork.us</ins></b></a>The user can also enter the source and destination and will be provided with all the different routes he/she can take.
 If the user is a resident of the New York City then he/she can decide which is the safest route to take.
 Routes shown using polylines and google maps direction API.
 A swapper button has also been provided with the help of which the user can add or remove the heatmap as per his/her wish.
 The user can also search for the origin and destination which provides autocomplete feature using google maps places API.